-- qualify as a RIC; and - satisfy the Annual Distribution Requirement, then we will not be subject to U.S. federal income tax on the portion of our income we distribute (or are deemed to distribute) to stockholders.
+- · qualify as a RIC; and - · satisfy the Annual Distribution Requirement, then the following rules will apply to us.
+We will not be subject to U.S. federal income tax on the portion of our income we distribute (or are deemed to distribute) to stockholders.
 We will be subject to U.S. federal income tax at the regular corporate rates on any income, including capital gains not distributed (or deemed distributed) to our stockholders.